opentok/opentok-network-test/README.md

 can be found here: https://github.com/opentok/opentok-network-test-js.
 Each sample shows how to determine the the appropriate audio and video settings to use in publishing a stream to an OpenTok session.
-To do this, each sample app publishes a test stream to the session and then uses the Network Stats API to check the quality of that stream.
-Based on the quality, the app determines what the client can successfully publish to the session:
+To do this, each sample app publishes a stream to a test session and then uses the Network Stats API to check the quality of that stream.
+Based on the quality, the app determines what the client can successfully publish:

 * The client can publish an audio-video stream at the specified resolution.